PigPaste/HomelabProject/Phase1/hardware.md

 <h2>Initial Fan Installation</h2>

-First, remove the Raspberry Pi 5 from the box, and set it down
+First, remove the Raspberry Pi 5 from the box, and set it down.

 <img width="500" height="500" alt="45d159733_23550-raspberry-pi-5-4g-feature_x-2452663756" src="https://github.com/user-attachments/assets/c63b82ea-5d04-4eee-93b7-d129876495fb" />

-Next, pull out the Aluminum Active Cooling Fan, and flip it over to see the thermal pads attached on the underside
+Next, pull out the Aluminum Active Cooling Fan, and flip it over to see the thermal pads attached on the underside.

 <img width="512" height="226.5" alt="raspberry-pi-5-active-cooler-underside" src="https://github.com/user-attachments/assets/5fb4aad6-b110-42f0-8761-0b53ffe592a4" />

 Peel off the plastic film on the underside of the fan and place it on top of the board, ensuring that the thermal pads are resting on their designated chips.

-Afterwards, push the two push tabs into their respective slots on the board and plug the fan in, into the outlet on the board marked "fan", inbetween the USB-A sockets and the GPIO pin header near one of the push tab.
+Afterwards, push the two push tabs into their respective slots on the board and plug the fan in, into the outlet on the board marked "fan", inbetween the USB-A sockets and the GPIO pin header near one of the push tabs.

 <img width="512" height="384" alt="raspberry-pi-5-active-cooler-installed" src="https://github.com/user-attachments/assets/4e5f8e78-de39-436c-b07c-635c17f09783" />